fredemmott/my_stuff-multidb/README.md

 Overview
 ========

-This provides an API that's relatively convenient for:
+This provides an API to easily use ActiveRecord with multiple connections - for example:

 * Reading from slaves
 * Using multiple shards